RRetelnist

 Continuous measurement of belief-shift

-Retelnist models the target audience's decision-space as a finite set of propositions — concrete belief statements that adversarial retellings are designed to shift.
-Examples from active deployments:
+Retelnist models the target audience's decision-space as a finite set of propositions.
+Examples of belief statements that adversarial retellings are designed to shift from active deployments:

 P-UA-12